Spatial deformation in a Bayesian spatiotemporal model for incomplete matrix-variate responses: Statements and Declarations

 \section{Statements and Declarations}

 \bmhead{Funding}

-This work was supported by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES), Brazil; by the Universidade Federal da Bahia (UFBA), Brazil (Edital PRPPG~010/2024 – JOVEMPESQ~2024); and by the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), Brazil, through productivity research grants awarded to the second and third authors.
+This work was supported by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES), Brazil, supporting the first author; by the Universidade Federal da Bahia (UFBA), Brazil (Edital PRPPG~010/2024 - JOVEMPESQ~2024), supporting the first author; by the Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq), Brazil, through productivity research grants awarded to the second and third authors; and by the Fundação de Amparo à Pesquisa do Estado de Minas Gerais (FAPEMIG), Brazil, supporting the third author.

 \bmhead{Competing interests}

 The authors declare that they have no competing interests.

 \bmhead{Data availability}